kishor82/jsonflat/README.md

 ## Usage

-To flata nested JSON object, import the `flatten` function from `jsonflat` and use it as follows:
+To flata nested JSON object, import the `flat` function from `jsonflat` and use it as follows:

 ```javascript
 const { flat } = require("jsonflat");